utm-cssc/website/content/docs/nuxt-content.md

 </script>
 ```

-We use
+We use the
 [TailwindCSS Typography module](https://github.com/tailwindlabs/tailwindcss-typography)
-to display these md files.
+to display our .md files.

-### Editting md Files
+### Editting .md Files

 We can use YAML to provide additional metadata to our documents:

 ```
 ---
 title: Nuxt Content
-desc: Informs users how to use nuxt content components
+desc: Learn how to use Nuxt content components
+icon: /docs/content.svg
 link: nuxt-content
 ---
 ```